AlexisHuvier/LavaPower/README.md

 ### Hi, I'm LavaPower 👋

-I'm a french developer which use Java, Python and more !
+I'm a french developer who use Java, Python and more !

 You can find me on Discord : LavaPower / Lyos #2480